ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 The memory monitor is controlled by the following environment variables:

 - ``RAY_memory_monitor_refresh_ms (int, defaults to 250)`` is the interval to check memory usage and kill tasks or actors if needed.
 Task killing is disabled when this value is 0.
+The memory monitor selects and kills one task at a time and waits for it to be killed before choosing another one, regardless of how frequent the memory monitor runs.

 - ``RAY_memory_usage_threshold (float, defaults to 0.95)`` is the threshold when the node is beyond the memory capacity.
 If the memory usage is above this fraction it will start killing processes to free up memory.
 Ranges from [0, 1].